tunglin55/Recipe2Cuisine/README.md

 </p>

 ## EDA
-Exploratory data analysis was performed.
-Figure below represent how many ingredients each of the 20 cuisine typically contains.
+Exploratory data analysis was performed before any pre-processing was done.
+Figure below represents how many ingredients each of the 20 cuisine typically contains.

 <p align="center">
 <img src="images/EDA_BP.png">